idea4good/GuiLiteSamples/HostMonitor/README.md

 # How to build for WinForms - C#?
-## GuiLite.lib should be in BuildWinforms\HostMonitorDll, rebuild them if meet link error.
 - Open "HostMonitor\BuildWinforms\BuildWinforms.sln" by Visual studio 2017
 - Build `sample`, `HostMonitor`, `BuildWinforms` in turn, then run BuildWinforms.

 # How to build for Win MFC?
-## GuiLite.lib should be in BuildMFC\BuildMFC\libs\x86(x64), rebuild them if meet link error.
 - Open "HostMonitor\BuildMFC\HostMonitor.sln" by Visual studio 2017
 - Click `F5` to build/run `HostMonitor`

 # How to build for Win32?
-## GuiLite.lib should be in BuildWin32\libs, rebuild them if meet link error.
 - Open "HostMonitor\BuildWin32\HostMonitor.sln" by Visual studio 2017
 - Click `F5` to build/run `HostMonitor`, you will see UI in internet browser.